Ginxss/tfds/README.md

 ### get(index)
 *Runtime:* **O(1)** / O(n) on reallocation

+*Exceptions:* Throws a tf::exception if the index is negative.

 Returns a constant reference to the value at index 1:
 ```
 int value = array.get(1);